1. In two sentences, what is A Legal Framework for Impact?

 2. Who is involved?

-The project secretariat is PRI, UNEP FI and The Generation Foundation.
+PRI, UNEP FI and The Generation Foundation form the secretariat of the project.
 The secretariat appointed Freshfields Bruckhaus Deringer in September 2019 to compile the legal analysis and author the project report following a competitive tender process.
 The secretariat is supported by a reference group of industry experts, including institutional investors’ legal counsel and sustainable investment specialists.
 To learn more, visit the project partners page.

 3. What is the timeline?